Cancel anytime

 History and Background

-Charles Schwab Corp was founded in 1971 by Charles Schwab as First Commander Corporation, a traditional brokerage firm.
+Charles Schwab Corporation was founded in 1971 by Charles R. Schwab as First Commander Corporation, a traditional brokerage firm.
 In 1973, it became Charles Schwab & Co., Inc., pioneering discount brokerage services.
-It grew through acquisitions and innovation in online trading.
+Significant milestones include technological innovation, expansion into wealth management, and strategic acquisitions.

 Core Business Areas

-- Advisor Services: Provides custodial, trading, and support services to independent registered investment advisors (RIAs).
+- Advisor Services: Offers custodial, trading, and support services to independent registered investment advisors (RIAs).

-- Corporate Retirement Services: Offers retirement plan services and solutions to employers.
+- Corporate Retirement Services: Provides retirement plan services to businesses, including 401(k) administration and recordkeeping.

 Leadership and Structure